-Paul Wolford, Chief Psychology Education Program National Institute of Mental Health, 1990 process designed to aid you in gaining increasing levels of knowledge and competence in the assessment of children and families, as reflected in the wide range of activities (e.g., research, clinical practice, and consultation) engaged in by Ph.D. level clinical psychologists.
+Paul Wolford, Chief

+Psychology Education Program

+National Institute of Mental Health, 1990

+There is a particular emphasis on the clinical assessment children between the ages of 5 and 12 years with a variety of difficulties.
+This course is intended to be part of an ongoing educational process designed to aid you in gaining increasing levels of knowledge and competence in the assessment of children and families, as reflected in the wide range of activities (e.g., research, clinical practice, and consultation) engaged in by Ph.D. level clinical psychologists.